yenalbert/where-is-waldo-LL/README.md

  - public String findNode(String touristName)

-Testing class, will add 3 tourists with the addFirst method.
+Testing class will add 3 tourists with the addFirst method.
 Next, the findNode class will find each tourist by name and then return the destination.
 I will also use findNode to try and find a tourist that does not exist in the list.
 This program will run without errors or any unhandled exceptions.